music-encoding/guidelines/_guidelines-v3/19-ptrRef/01-ptrrefModule.md

 is to be
 inferred.

-{% include plainExample.html example="examples/ptrRef/ptrRef-sample316.xml" valid="false" version=page.version %}
+{% include mei example="ptrRef/ptrRef-sample316.xml" valid="false" %}
 In the preceding example, the value of the **@xlink:role** attribute may be used to re-write the value of **@xlink:title**, depending on the target resource role.